kirame09/sparkpost-api-documentation/services/sending-domains.md

     + abuse_at_status (optional, string, `unverified`) ... abuse@ status filter.
 Valid values are `valid`, `invalid`, `unverified`, or `pending`.
 If not provided, returns a list of all domains regardless of abuse@ status.
     + postmaster_at_status (optional, string, `unverified`) ... postmaster@ status filter.
 Valid values are `valid`, `invalid`, `unverified`, or `pending`.
 If not provided, returns a list of all domains regardless of postmaster@ status.
     + compliance_status (optional, string, `valid`) ... compliance status filter.
 Valid values are `valid`, `blocked`, or `pending`.
 If not provided, returns a list of all domains regardless of compliance status.
+    + is_default_bounce_domain (optional, boolean, `false`) ...
+Is default bounce domain flag.
+Valid values are `true` or `false`.
+If not provided, returns a list of all domains regardless of whether it is the default bounce domain.

 + Request